-The Photon and Neutron Open Science Cloud (PaNOSC)
+The Photon and Neutron Open Science Cluster (PaNOSC)

-The Photon and Neutron Open Science Cloud (PaNOSC) is a European project for making FAIR data a reality in 6 European Research Infrastructures (RIs), developing and providing services for scientific data and connecting these to the European Open Science Cloud (EOSC).
+The Photon and Neutron Open Science Cluster (PaNOSC) is the Science Cluster representing Photon and Neutron European Research Infrastructures (RIs), developing and providing services for its scientific community and connecting these to the European Open Science Cloud (EOSC).

 Objectives

-- Participate in the construction of the EOSC by linking with the e-infrastructures and other ESFRI clusters.
+- Participate in the construction of the EOSC by linking with the e-infrastructures and other science clusters.

 - Make scientific data produced at Europe’s major Photon and Neutron sources fully compatible with the FAIR principles.

-- Generalise the adoption of open data policies, standard metadata and data stewardship from 15 photon and neutron RIs and physics institutes across Europe
+- Generalise the adoption of open science, standard metadata and data stewardship from all photon and neutron RIs and physics institutes across Europe

-- Provide innovative data services to the users of these facilities locally and the scientific community at large via the European Open Science Cloud (EOSC).
+- Provide innovative data services to the users of these facilities locally and the scientific community at large via the EOSC.

 - Increase the impact of RIs by ensuring data from user experiments can be used beyond the initial scope.

-- Share the outcomes with the national RIs who are observers in the proposal and the community at large to promote the adoption of FAIR data principles, data stewardship and the EOSC.
+- Share the outcomes with the community at large to promote the adoption of FAIR data principles, data stewardship and the EOSC.

 Mailing List

-If you would like to be kept informed about the project, its activities and results, please subscribe to our mailing list by clicking below:
+If you would like to be kept informed about the science cluster, its activities and results, please subscribe to our mailing list by clicking below:

 Latest News